Facebook has a wave of new Oculus Quest 2 games

 Facebook also announced that Ubisoft is creating new VR titles in the Assassin’s Creed and Splinter Cell universes.
 Those efforts are being led by Ubisoft’s Red Storm, in collaboration with Ubisoft Reflections, Ubisoft Dusseldorf, and Ubisoft Mumbai.
 Facebook executive Mike Verdu said that so far, 35 games have generated revenue in the millions on the original Quest.
 Five Nights at Freddy’s: Help Wanted hit $1 million in just eight days, while Onward made $1 million in just four days.

 One of the bigger titles in the works from ILMxLab is Star Wars: Tales from the Galaxy’s Edge, a collection of light-hearted experiences in VR where you can hang out on the planet Batuu or go to the Cantina on Tatooine.
+There are more games on the list from Japan because the Oculus Quest 2 will debut there at launch.

 Among the new games coming for the Quest 2 are: